Certified Watch Repair in Arlington, Virginia

 If your watch has slowed down, isn't keeping time, or has simply stopped working, it likely needs a service.
-Most mechanical watches (those that don't require a battery) should be serviced every 3-5 years.
+Most mechanical watches (those that don't require a battery) should be serviced every 5 years or So.
 This depends greatly, however, on the watch and how it is worn.
 Whether it's a Rolex watch, an Omega watch, or a Seiko watch, many factors contribute to a watch's service cycle, and unexpected bumps and accidents may mean your watch needs service sooner.
 Whatever the cause may be, if you find your watch or clock isn't working like it should, it is important to have the piece serviced as soon as possible to prevent further damage.
 Watch repair in Arlington Virginia.

 At Arlington Watch Works, our watchmaker and owner, Dan, has over 30 years experience servicing and repairing watches every type of watch from Omega watch repair to Patek Philippe watches, from antique heirlooms to brand new dive watches.
 He's worked on TAG Heuer chronograph watches, Bulova watches from the 1930s, and Illinois pocket watches from the 1890s, so there's nothing that he can't handle.
 In addition to his unrivaled experience, Dan is a Certified Omega Co-Axial technician, which means he can tackle even the most complex of Omega watches.
 If that wasn't enough, the shop is equipped with the best equipment for servicing watches, including cleaning and timing machines, pressure testers, oils and lubricants, and all the necessary tools to make your Vacheron Constantin watch or your Breitling watch run perfectly.
 Below is a partial list of brands we service.
 Omega watch repair in Arlington Virginia.